City of Dreams (casino)

 City of Dreams (新濠天地) is a casino resort in Cotai, Macau.
 Built, owned and managed by Melco Resorts & Entertainment, the resort, also known as CoD or CoD Macau, opened on 1 June 2009.
 Described as a "mega-casino" by The Guardian, in 2020 City of Dreams was the third-largest casino in the world.
-In total the property comprises three separate casinos, four hotels, around 2,270 total hotel rooms, around 30 restaurants and bars, and 175000 sqft of retail space.
+In total the property comprises three separate casinos, four hotels, around 1,980 total hotel rooms, over 30 restaurants and bars, and 175000 sqft of retail space.

 History

-2003-2009: Construction and opening
+2003–2009: Development and opening

 The resort was commissioned and developed in Macau by Melco Crown Entertainment, a joint venture of Melco Resorts & Entertainment and Crown Entertainment.
 With construction lasting six years, City of Dreams was one of the few gaming developments in Macau to continue construction during the 2008 financial crisis.
 Total costs came to US$2.4 billion.
 Shortly before the 2009 grand opening, City of Dreams was the title sponsor for Matthew Marsh in the 2008 Macau Guia race.
 The first phase of City of Dreams, including the Hard Rock Hotel and the Crown Towers, opened on June 1, 2009.
 Upon opening, the resort included a 420,000-square-foot casino, 500 gambling tables, a mall, and restaurants.
 It was the first casino to open in Macau in almost two years after the Venetian Macao, and was Macau's second-largest casino complex.
 Opening attractions included an 8 meter bubble fountain and dome theater featuring multimedia productions based on Chinese mythology.
 At the resort's entrance, four video walls at 61 ft wide and 22 ft tall displayed a virtual aquarium to visitors.
 The grand opening was followed by the opening of the two Grand Hyatt hotel towers in October 2009, with 424 rooms in the Grand Tower and 367 in the "premium" Grand Club Tower.
 The hotel's ballroom could fit up to 2,500 guests, while primary restaurants included mezza9 Macau and Beijing Kitchen.

-2010-2018: Changing features and expansion
+2010–2018: Changing features and expansion

 Created by Franco Dragone, The House of Dancing Water show incorporates various design elements such as fire, water effects, and atmospheric effects, and opened in the Dancing Water Theatre at the resort on September 17, 2010.
 Two years later, "the show was the recipient of a Thea Award for Outstanding Achievement for a Live Show Spectacular.
 The largest branded poker room in Macau, hosted by PokerStars, opened at City of Dreams in February 2013.
 A resident cabaret show by Dragone, Taboo, also debuted at the resort's Club Cubic venue in 2013, before closing in 2016.
 According to Barron's, in 2015 City of Dreams contributed 80% of Melco Resorts' revenue.